Foot binding: Decline

 Reformers such as Liang Qichao, influenced by Social Darwinism, also argued that it weakened the nation, since enfeebled women supposedly produced weak sons.
-In his "On Women's Education", Liang Qichao asserts that the root cause of national weakness inevitably lies the lack of education for women.
+In his "On Women's Education", Liang Qichao asserts that the root cause of national weakness inevitably lies in the lack of education for women.
 Qichao connected education for women and foot binding: "As long as foot binding remains in practice, women's education can never flourish."
 Qichao was also disappointed that foreigners had opened the first schools as he thought that the Chinese should be teaching Chinese women.
 At the turn of the 20th century, early feminists, such as Qiu Jin, called for the end of foot binding.
 In 1906, Zhao Zhiqian wrote in Beijing Women's News to blame women with bound feet for being a national weakness in the eyes of other nations.
 Many members of anti-foot binding groups pledged to not bind their daughters' feet nor to allow their sons to marry women with bound feet.
 In 1902, Empress Dowager Cixi issued an anti-foot binding edict, but it was soon rescinded.